 Many school districts lend mobile devices (e.g., Chromebooks, iPads, etc.) to students to access the Internet at home or other off-campus locations.
 The FCC’s Emergency Connectivity Fund (ECF) Order (para.
 111) states that CIPA compliance is triggered by ownership of a device, not the location where the device is used.
 All school owned computers must be filtered, regardless of whether used on or off campus.

 Note: In the certifications section of the Form 486, Block 4 number 11 (c), a CIPA compliance exception is made for recipients receiving discount services only for telecommunications services (i.e. transport/circuit only).

-Although school districts are required to filter in order to receive E-rate funding, filtering appliances themselves are not eligible for funding, an omission from the eligibility list that has perplexed innumerable applicants.
+Although school districts and libraries are required to filter in order to receive E-rate funding, filtering appliances themselves are not eligible for funding.

 For more information about complying with CIPA requirements, please visit these links.